8th session of the Central Committee of the League of Communists of Serbia: Kosovo Polje gathering

 Stambolić, while still the president of the SKS Presidency, initiated discussions to solve Kosovo issue in 1985.
 The Serbian Academy of Sciences and Arts selected a committee of academics to draft a document that could address the issue.
 The draft document, titled The Memorandum, was leaked by the newspaper Večernje novosti in 1986.
 The document made numerous allegations regarding the 1974 Yugoslav Constitution, including that the Constitution discriminated against Serbs and that there was an ongoing "physical, political, legal, and cultural genocide" of the Serb population in Kosovo.
 Both Stambolić and Milošević condemned the memorandum.

 Amidst the tensions in Kosovo, Stambolić sent Milošević to Kosovo Polje on 20 April 1987.
-There, Milošević gave a speech, which, according to writer Adam LeBor was in "the standard party line of 'Brotherhood and unity'".
+There, Milošević gave a speech, which, according to the writer Adam LeBor was in "the standard party line of 'Brotherhood and unity'".
 After returning to Belgrade, Milošević consulted with officials about the situation in Kosovo Polje.
 Together with Vllasi, Milošević returned to Kosovo Polje on 24 April.
 Milošević then took a populist turn.
 Milošević gave a speech, and then, while walking through the crowd of Kosovo Serb demonstrators, repeated "no one will dare to beat you!" (niko ne sme da vas bije!) twice to the demonstrators.
-Political scientist Lenard J. Cohen characterised the event as the "serpent in the bosom".
+The political scientist Lenard J. Cohen characterised the event as the "serpent in the bosom".
 Following the gathering, Milošević's popularity among Kosovo Serbs ascended.

 According to Stambolić, Milošević returned to Belgrade "as a new man".
 Stambolić was also appalled by how Milošević sided with only one ethnic group.
 Stambolić had tried to reconcile the nationalists and Titoists but failed.
 "Stambolić could not make the political leap of faith", Vasić said.
 After the gathering in Kosovo Polje, Milošević's criticism towards Stambolić and Pavlović intensified, mainly driven by their moderate positions on Kosovo.
 Stambolić and Pavlović favoured a more conciliatory approach than Milošević did.
 At a Central Committee of SKJ meeting in June 1987, Milošević proposed the "unification of the Republic of Serbia" and to strip away Kosovo's and Vojvodina's autonomous rights.
 Boško Krunić, a Vojvodina politician, said that "[Milošević] was very straightforward about the autonomy of Vojvodina.
 He opposed it".
 Following the meeting, Kosovo Serbs organised a protest in front of the Federal Assembly of the SFRY in Belgrade, demanding the abolition of Kosovo's autonomy.